nawabahmadreshi/documentation/ingredients/email-technical-setup.md

+### Configure your app for your click tracking domain

+{% image src="/img/pages/third-party-integrations/sendgrid/configure-sendgrid-2.png" center 2-thirds alt='Developer email' %}

+In this prompt, enter the email of someone on your team who is qualified to modify your iOS app, and then click **Send**.
+They will complete the [technical setup](#technical-setup) steps below.

 ## Technical setup

 The following app changes ensure that your email integration supports [Universal Links](/getting-started/universal-app-links/).
 You will need access to your app code to make these changes.